Impact of cavity geometry on microlaser dynamics

 We experimentally investigate spatio-temporal lasing dynamics in semiconductor microcavities with various geometries, featuring integrable or chaotic ray dynamics.
 The classical ray dynamics directly impacts the lasing dynamics, which is primarily determined by the local directionality of long-lived ray trajectories.
 The directionality of optical propagation dictates the characteristic length scales of intensity variations, which play a pivotal role in nonlinear light-matter interactions.
 While wavelength-scale intensity variations tend to stabilize lasing dynamics, modulation on much longer scales causes spatial filamentation and irregular pulsation.
 Our results will pave the way to control the lasing dynamics by engineering the cavity geometry and ray dynamical properties.

-Controlling nonlinear dynamics of complex systems is of great importance in various fields, such as nonlinear optics, hydrodynamics, and laser physics.
-In particular, chaotic semiconductor lasers have attracted increasing interest for fundamental investigations and applications in communications, metrology, and cryptography~\cite{OhtsuboBook2013}.
-Conventional approaches to control chaos~\cite{ott1990controlling,roy1992dynamical} are difficult to implement in semiconductor lasers due to their extremely fast inherent time scales.
-So far, external feedback~\cite{mork1990route,fischer1994high,fischer1996fast,martin1996mode,mandre2005spatiotemporal} or optical injection~\cite{wieczorek1999unifying,hwang2000dynamical,krauskopf2000different,takimoto2009control} have been widely applied to induce or suppress the chaotic lasing dynamics.
-While they rely on external control parameters outside the laser, a radically different control based on modifying the intrinsic light-matter interaction inside the laser can be more direct and compact approach.
+Controlling nonlinear dynamics of complex systems is crucial in, e.g., nonlinear optics, hydrodynamics, and laser physics~\cite{ott1990controlling,roy1992dynamical}.
+It remains, however, a challenge to control semiconductor laser dynamics due to extremely fast inherent time scales \cite{OhtsuboBook2013}.
+Instead of relying on external feedback~\cite{mork1990route,fischer1994high,fischer1996fast,martin1996mode,mandre2005spatiotemporal} or optical injection~\cite{wieczorek1999unifying,hwang2000dynamical,krauskopf2000different,takimoto2009control}, we propose a more direct and compact approach based on modifying the intrinsic light-matter interaction inside the laser by tailoring the cavity geometry~\cite{Bittner2018a, Kim2021, Kim2022}.